 We are honoured that this very special man has joined us in our work to protect all of the children in the region.
 Bassam is married with five children.

-Sally Becker, an artist and writer, became known as the Angel of Mostar whilst rescuing wounded children from besieged areas of Bosnia.
-She continued her work throughout the war, organising humanitarian aid convoys and evacuating around two hundred sick and wounded children and their families.
+Sally Becker became known as the Angel of Mostar whilst rescuing wounded children from besieged areas of Bosnia in the early 90’s.
+She continued her work throughout the war and is credited with saving hundreds of lives.

 Paul Haines studied and worked in London as an architect until 1977 before joining the BBC as a Production Designer.
 In 1998 he moved to Cornwall and in the last eight years has been involved with voluntary work with the NHS (Expert Patients Programme) and in 2014 he was awarded the Cornwall Health Volunteer Award.

 From 2010 Paul began distance walking including the Walk to Santiago de Compostela, from Laon; Via de la Plata, from Seville to Santiago de Compostela for the Alzheimers Society in 2012.
 Then the Pilgrim’s Way to Canterbury, via Jakobi in Switzerland, and several walks in Ireland for the Alzheimers Society in 2012.
 And in 2014 he walked from London to Rome, also for the Alzheimers Society.